sndnvaps/modbus-pico/README.md

 # Modbus Library for Arduino-PICO rp2040/rp2350
-### ModbusRTU
+### Modbus-pico

 For detailes on the library usage visit [documentation](documentation) section.

 ## Features

-## This project now port to support Raspberry PICO/PICOW/PICO2W...(rp2040/rp2350)

-## for PICO,  port ModbusRTU ,ModbusTCP, ModbusEthernet，ModbusLWIP_Ethernet(only for android-pico project)

  - ModbusRTU_PICO.h for usb-serial or serial-ttl connect
  - ModbusIP_PICO.h for WiFi connect, use WiFi.h on Arduino-pico(for Picow & pico2w)
  - ModbusTLS.h for WiFi tls connect, use WiFi.h on Arduino-pico(for Picow & pico2w)
  - ModbusEthernet.h for Ethernet v2 support
- - ModbusLWIP_Ethernet.h for Raspberry Pico's lwip-ethernet，use EthernetCompat.h
+ - ModbusLWIP_Ethernet.h for Raspberry Pico's lwip-ethernet,use EthernetCompat.h
  - ModbusLWIP_TLS_Ethernet.h for Raspberry Pico's lwip-ethernet, connect modbus master/slave with MODBUS/TCP Security

 * Supports all rp2040/rp2350 devices

 * Operates in any combination of multiple instances of
   * [Modbus RTU server](examples/RTU)
   * [Modbus RTU client](examples/RTU)